Periscope Data Security Architecture

 - Periscope Data follows OWASP best practices and security guidelines.

-- No client information is shared with affiliates or 3rd parties for any reason.
+- No customer data is sold to any 3rd party for any reason.

 - Access to production servers is restricted except for the automated deployment of code written by Periscope Data software engineers, and during declared emergencies by on-call engineers.
 Non-Periscope Data code is never deployed on our production servers.